-Piominko is most noted for his role as the leader of the Chickasaw faction that believed embracing the new United States of America was the best course of action for the Chickasaw people.
+Piominko is most noted for his role as leader of the Chickasaw faction who believed embracing the new United States of America was the best course of action for the Chickasaw people.
 On January 10, 1786, Piominko and other leaders signed the Treaty of Hopewell with the United States.
-This treaty marked the beginning of official relations between the Chickasaw Nation and the United States.
-The treaty forged three main connections between the two nations: 1) established the official name "the Chickasaw Nation;" 2) marked American recognition of the boundaries of the Chickasaw homeland (located in what is now southwest Kentucky, western Tennessee, northwest Alabama and northern Mississippi) and; 3) established peaceful relations between the United States and the Chickasaw Nation as two sovereign, political nations.
+This treaty marked the beginning of official relations between the Chickasaw Nation and the young United States.
+The treaty forged three main connections between the two nations: 1) established the official name "the

+Chickasaw Nation;" 2) marked American recognition of the boundaries of the Chickasaw homeland (located in what is now southwest Kentucky, western Tennessee, northwest Alabama and northern Mississippi) and; and 3) established peaceful relations between the United States and the Chickasaw Nation as two sovereign, political nations.

 Because of his leadership, loyalty and trust to the United States, Piominko received the George Washington Peace Medal in 1792.
-Piominko met and visited with George Washington several times during diplomatic contacts with the United States.
-He even stayed at Mount Vernon, Washington's personal home.
+Piominko met and visited with George Washington several times during diplomatic contacts with the United States, even staying at Washington's personal home in Mount Vernon.

 Piominko is believed to have died in the village of Chukafala about 1799.
 He was buried in the traditional way with his most valued belongings, including his saddle and the George Washington Peace Medal.
-He is commemorated today with a life-size bronze statue on the grounds of Tupelo's City Hall and the Chickasaw Nation Capitol in Tishomingo, Oklahoma.
-He led the Chickasaw Nation to the dawn of a new century, one that would witness enormous change in Chickasaw politics, sovereignty and culture.
+He is commemorated today with a life-size bronze statue on the grounds Tupelo's City Hall and the Chickasaw Nation Capitol in Tishomingo, Oklahoma.
+Piominko led the Chickasaw Nation to the dawn of a new century, one that would witness enormous change in Chickasaw politics, sovereignty and culture.
 Still the Chickasaw Nation endured, due to his leadership and the perseverance of the Chickasaw leaders and people who were inspired by him.

 Another prominent Chickasaw leader from the Mississippian homelands was Payamataha.
 As a youth he first earned the name "Nuholubbe," said to mean "he killed a white man."
-He was described as being from a "beloved family" with a high rank in the tribe, but also rose as a leader due to his bravery and exploits as a warrior.
-His later name, Payamataha, is a shortening of "Hopayi' Imalhtaha," meaning "prepared prophet."
+He was described as being from a "beloved family" with a high rank in the tribe, but he also rose as a leader due to his bravery and exploits as a warrior.
+His later name, Payamataha, is a shortening of Chickasaw words "Hopayi' Imalhtaha" meaning "prepared prophet."

-As a young man in March of 1736, he warned the Chickasaws of the approach of French invasion forces led by Major Pierre D'Artaguette from the Chickasaw Bluffs area (now Memphis, Tennessee).
-During the ensuing battle of Ougoula Tchetoka, a Frenchspelling of the Choctaw pronunciation of Okla Chitoka (also known as Chokkilissa'), Payamataha fought with distinction.
-The French force, totaling almost 400 French regular troops, militia and warriors from several other tribes, was routed by the Chickasaw warriors and accompanied by singing hatchet women.
-The singing hatchet women were Chickasaw women who protected their land and way of life from the French by wielding iron hatchets along with men and children, and ultimately sending all but the
+As a young man in March of 1736, he warned the Chickasaws of the approach of French invasion forces from the Chickasaw Bluffs, or Memphis area, led by Major Pierre D'Artaguette.
+During the ensuing battle of Ougoula Tchetoka, a French-spelling of the Choctaw pronunciation of Okla Chitoka (also known as Chokkilissa'), Payamataha fought with distinction.
+The French force, totaling almost 400 French regular troops, militia and warriors from the Miamia, Iroquois, Kaskaskia, Michigamea, Cahokia and

-French army officers into retreat.
+Arkansas (Quapaw) tribes, was routed by the Chickasaw warriors and accompanied by singing hatchet women.
+The singing hatchet women were Chickasaw women who protected their land and way of life from the French by wielding iron hatchets alongside men and children, ultimately sent all but the French army officers into retreat.
 Only a rainstorm saved many of the invaders from being killed as they fled the battlefield to escape the enraged Chickasaws.